XuAnn175/AI-Final/README.md

 # AI-Finals
-AI FINAL PROJECT  : Applying Ai to 3D Five in a row (將Ai運用於立體五子棋)
+AI FINAL PROJECT  : Applying Ai to 3D Five in a row (將AI運用於立體五子棋)
 Target : To build a application that allow people to game with AI
 Model : Mainly Adversarial Search (Minimax) , will also try other model to gain better performance.
 The main functions of this project are listed as follows.(details are to be implemented)